Garrett Hampson Player Props: Marlins vs. Giants

-The Miami Marlins and Garrett Hampson, who went 1-for-2 with a home run and an RBI last time out, battle Logan Webb and the San Francisco Giants at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins and Garrett Hampson, who went 0-for-2 last time out, take on Alex Wood and the San Francisco Giants at LoanDepot park, Tuesday at 6:40 PM ET.

-In his previous game, he hit a home run while going 1-for-2 against the Diamondbacks.
+In his last game he had a hitless performance (0-for-2) against the Giants.

 Garrett Hampson Game Info & Props vs. the Giants